Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 \mathbf{J}= I \frac{n_t}{S_c} \mathbf{d} \quad,
 $$
-where $I [\rm{A}]$ is the applied coil current, $n_t$ is the number of coil turns, and $S_c[\rm{m}^2]$ is the coil cross section and $\mathbf{d}$ is the coil path.
-Note that the actual calculation is more involved as we need to ensure that the electric current density is homogeneous along a coil cross section as well as support non-constant cross sections of the coil geometry.
+where $I [\rm{A}]$ is the applied coil current, $n_t$ is the number of coil turns, and $S_c[\rm{m}^2]$ is the coil cross section and $\mathbf{d}$ is the coil path (please note that the actual calculation is more involved as we need to ensure that the electric current density is homogeneous along a coil cross section as well as support non-constant cross sections of the coil geometry).
 Here, we choose $n_t=1000$ and a coil current ranging from $I=0\text{A}$ to $I=5\text{A}$ with a total 11 measurements.

 ### Reports